NUTRITION CARE

 Description

-If you have diabetes, monitoring blood sugar is always top of mind.
-During the holiday season, however, when cookies, cakes, and indulgent dishes beckon at every turn, it can be even more of a challenge to keep your blood sugar levels steady.
+If you have diabetes, managing your blood sugar is always top of mind.
+During the holiday season, however, when cookies, cakes and indulgent dishes beckon at every turn, it can be even more of a challenge to keep your blood sugar levels steady.

-"It can be difficult to maintain a healthy meal plan when holiday get-togethers are often centered around foods we wouldn't normally consume," says Owen Kelly, a diabetes nutrition expert at Abbott.
+"It can be difficult to maintain a healthy meal plan when holiday get-togethers are often centered around indulgent foods you don’t typically consume regularly," said Michelle Mills, a senior nutrition scientist at Abbott.
 "The good news is that although you should be mindful of what you eat, especially carbohydrates, the right strategy can help you make better choices while still enjoying this time with family and friends."

-With these ten planning strategies and food swaps, you'll be able to enjoy the festivities and stay on track with your nutrition.
+With these 10 planning strategies and food swaps, you'll be able to enjoy the festivities and stay on track with your nutrition.

 1. Plan Ahead